Nantyglo Iron and Coal Works History.

 The Nantyglo Iron Works.

-In 1814, Mr Matthew Wayne disposed of his share to Mr Joseph Bailey and Mr Crawshay Bailey took his place.
-Mr Joseph Bailey in conjunction with his brother Crawshay carried on the works as Messrs J. & C. Bailey, they expanded, enlarged the Iron Works and made it one of the most well known and famous works in the World, also leasing and buying vast swathes of land and the mineral rights from Nantyglo to Aberbeeg.
+In 1814, Mr Matthew Wayne disposed of his share to Mr Joseph Bailey and Mr Crawshay Bailey took his place within the partnership.
+Mr Joseph Bailey in conjunction with his brother Crawshay carried on the works as Messrs J. & C. Bailey, they expanded, enlarged the Iron Works and made it one of the most well known and famous works in the World, also leasing and buying vast swathes of land and mineral rights from Nantyglo to Aberbeeg.

 At their Nantyglo works Crawshay was in charge of the coal mining part of their partnership empire and Joseph the above ground and iron workings.
 The Nantyglo Works were located on the site of the now demolished Nantyglo Comprehensive School.
 Apart from the vast Iron Works there was also coal mines, a large reservoir, offices, company stores and shops etc.

 In 1821 the brothers paid for the construction of a tramway known as “Bailey’s Tramway” from Nantyglo to the Brecon Canal then onto Newport in order to avoid paying the high tolls exacted by the Monmouthshire Canal Company.